 In bread, the crust is where the Maillard reaction happens, giving it its golden brown color and its well-defined taste.

-Baking Temperatures for Different Kinds of Bread & Techniques
+What is the Best Temperature to Bake Bread and Different Kinds of Bread & Techniques

 From the previous section, we now see why different types of bread might need to be baked at a specific temperature.
 Sugar plays a role in the Maillard reaction but isn’t the only factor that determines baking temperature.